austinbrage/brage-docs/guide/brage.md

 Each folder on the app directory has to have a ***table.sql*** that will generate the validations.

 ::: warning
-The table SQL command must be written for MySQL, with each field name between `backticks` The order of each field definition must be as follows | `TYPE` | `NULLABLE` | `DEFAULT VALUE` |
+The table SQL code must be written for MySQL, with each field name between `backticks`

+The order of each field definition must be as follows | `TYPE` | `NULLABLE` | `DEFAULT VALUE` |
 :::